 - Increasing popularity or social status

 Indeed, these are powerful motivations to act.
 I encourage you to do a little exercise to reinforce these concepts before moving on.
 Write down the last five to ten things you purchased.
-See where they fit in the above list to motivate you to act.
+See where they fit in the above list of motivators that caused you to act.
+Don't forget that underlying each of these is often fear.
+See if you can identify the underlying fear related to each motivator.

 As you are writing your call to action copy, look back to the original problem that you presented to your reader.
 Here’s where understanding what the problem is can work in the call to action.
 For example, if you were selling products that successfully treated acne, instead of having a “Buy Now” call to action, you could use, “Yes!
 I want to get rid of my ugly bumps starting today!”